-An effective title tag helps your page perform better on search engines and improves your click-through rate.
+An effective meta title tag helps your page perform better on search engines and improves your click-through rate.

 Title tag vs H1 tag